Psique/psique.github.io/index.md

 ########
 # LEAD #
 ########
-profession: Web developer
+profession: <i>Don't fight the feeling</i>

 #########
 # ABOUT #
 #########
-about_detail: Graduated in computer engineering, I am currently <strong>working as a freelancer in web development applications</strong>.<br><br>I consider myself as an enthusiast of data mining, I feel comfortable automating the net and browsing for interesting information in websites.
-I like scripting too and I would enjoy to provide my expertise to other people. <br><br> About myself, I am an organized and dynamic person who is passionate about music, languages and sports.
+about_detail: I consider myself as an open-minded person with pleasures typical of another century, although a faithful admirer of technological advances.
+I dedicate my spare time to personal projects related to data extraction, active listening to music and reading topics of my interest.
+I like to highlight my predisposition to know myself better and to grow as a better person, in my own opinion of course.
+In a self-taught way, I always try to improve my musical skills and my linguistic training so that I don't get caught off guard when I decide to travel the world.
+In addition, at the moment I am recovering the sense of working out, sport is once again key in my daily routine after a decade in the dark. <br><br>Graduated in computer engineering, I am currently <strong>working as a freelancer in web development applications</strong>.
+I consider myself as an enthusiast of data mining, I feel comfortable automating the net and browsing for interesting information in websites.
+I like scripting too and I would enjoy to provide my expertise to other people.

 ##############
 # EXPERIENCE #
 ##############
+experience_8_date: April 2019 – Currently
+experience_8_detail: <h3>Software Engineer</h3><h4><a href="https://polaroo.com" target=”_blank”>Polaroo</a></h4><p>I work as a <b>data engineer in charge of web extraction processes</b>, creating APIs from unstructured data across different resources.
+Besides, <a href="https://polaroo.com" target=”_blank”>Polaroo</a> is <b>developing a native mobile app</b> capable of simplifying your financial life and subscriptions.</p>

+experience_7_date: April 2019 – July 2020
+experience_7_detail: <h3>Web developer</h3><h4><a href="https://ceeabarcelona.com" target=”_blank”>CEEA</a></h4><p>The association for the learning of anesthesiology in Catalonia organizes two courses per year.
+These courses cover both theoretical and practical aspects of this discipline and their management is carried out entirely in the developed platform.</p>

+experience_6_date: Sep 2018 – April 2019
+experience_6_detail: <h3>Teacher</h3><h4>Classgap</h4><p>Personal teacher of web development, algorithms and databases.
+The lectures are conducted along the platform provided online and target undergraduated scholars as well as high school students.</p>

-experience_5_date: August 2018 – November 2018
+experience_5_date: Aug 2018 – Nov 2018
-experience_5_detail: <h3>Glibum</h3><h4>Back-end developer</h4><p>Self employed in charge of an app's back-end allowing online tournaments between universities and schools.
+experience_5_detail: <h3>Back-end developer</h3><h4>Glibum</h4><p>Self employed in charge of an app's back-end allowing online tournaments between universities and schools.
 Services implemented with NodeJS and documentary databases through MongoDB.</p>

-experience_4_date: March 2018 – August 2018
+experience_4_date: March 2018 – Aug 2018
-experience_4_detail: <h3>Català Reinón</h3><h4>Web developer</h4><p>Responsible of managing the law firm’s website by using Wordpress for content and database administration.
+experience_4_detail: <h3>Web developer</h3><h4><a href="https://www.catala-reinon.es" target=”_blank”>Català Reinón</a></h4><p>Responsible of managing the law firm’s website by using Wordpress for content and database administration.
 Moreover, increase marketing strategies making use of SEO tools.</p>

-experience_3_date: September 2016 – February 2018
+experience_3_date: Sep 2016 – Feb 2018
-experience_3_detail: <h3>Opentrends</h3><h4>Functional analyst</h4><p>Consultant identifying client’s needs and functionalities, writing required documentation.
+experience_3_detail: <h3>Functional analyst</h3><h4><a href="https://www.opentrends.net/es" target=”_blank”>Opentrends</a></h4><p>Consultant identifying client’s needs and functionalities, writing required documentation.
 Management of the resources and quality of the deliverables during the projects' lifecycle.</p>

-experience_2_date: September 2016 – February 2017
+experience_2_date: Sep 2016 – Feb 2017
-experience_2_detail: <h3>Universitat Pompeu Fabra</h3><h4>Content Manager</h4><p>Intern dedicated to the administration of the university websites using Liferay.</p>
+experience_2_detail: <h3>Content Manager</h3><h4><a href="https://www.upf.edu/es/" target=”_blank”>Universitat Pompeu Fabra</a></h4><p>Intern dedicated to the administration of the university websites using Liferay.</p>

-experience_1_date: October 2014 – July 2015
+experience_1_date: Oct 2014 – July 2015
-experience_1_detail: <h3>Universitat Pompeu Fabra</h3><h4>Helpdesk</h4><p>Intern in the faculty’s department responsible of giving technical support to the university.</p>
+experience_1_detail: <h3>Helpdesk</h3><h4><a href="https://www.upf.edu/es/" target=”_blank”>Universitat Pompeu Fabra</a></h4><p>Intern in the faculty’s department responsible of giving technical support to the university.</p>

 #############
 # EDUCATION #
 #############
-education_2_detail: <h3>Universitat Pompeu Fabra</h3><span class="education-date">2012 - 2018</span><h4>Bachelor of Science in Computer Science</h4><p>Dedicated to the acquisition of the fundamentals of <strong>software engineering, information theory and machine learning</strong>.
+education_2_detail: <h3>Bachelor of Science in Computer Science</h3><span class="education-date">2012 - 2018</span><h4>Universitat Pompeu Fabra</h4><p>Dedicated to the acquisition of the fundamentals of <strong>software engineering, information theory and machine learning</strong>.
 I focused mostly in the development of distributed applications and its deployment.</p>
-education_1_detail: <h3>Institute Polytechnique de Grenoble</h3><span class="education-date">2015 - 2016</span><h4>Erasmus +</h4><p>Exchange programme lasting for 6 months in Grenoble during the 3rd year of the degree.
+education_1_detail: <h3>Erasmus +</h3><span class="education-date">2015 - 2016</span><h4>Institute Polytechnique de Grenoble</h4><p>Exchange programme lasting for 6 months in Grenoble during the 3rd year of the degree.
 Studying at the <strong>ENSIMAG department</strong>, in charge of the MoSIG course related to the <strong>development of information systems</strong>.</p>

 ##########
 # SKILLS #